 - The castle is more than 1000 years old.
 It was built in the early 11th century.
 Originally, a Romanian tower stood on the site of today's castle.

 - Address of Bled Castle: Grajska Cesta, 4260 Bled, Slovenia.
-As for the approach, you can go by car, or taxi or you can even hike up to the castle.
+As for the approach, you can go by car or taxi or hike up to the castle.

 - Of course, the view is not the only thing worth visiting here.
-In the castle, you will also find a museum, a wine cellar, a printing house, a blacksmith's workshop, a souvenir shop, and a restaurant.
+The castle will also have a museum, a wine cellar, a printing house, a blacksmith's workshop, a souvenir shop, and a restaurant.

 - Bled castle ticket prices: 11 EUR for an adult, 7 EUR for a student, and 5 EUR for a child (2019 data).
 You can find the current price list here.

 The pictures, of course, speak for themselves.
-So let’s start with a couple of iconic images and a little amazement.
+So let’s start with some iconic images and a little amazement.

-The history of the castle dates back to the beginning of the 11th century when II.
+The castle's history dates back to the beginning of the 11th century when II.
 King Henry of Germany donated the area to the Bishopric of Brixen.
 At that time, only one Romanian tower stood in its place.
 Construction of the castle then began.
 Bled's name also originally referred to the castle: castellum Veldes.

 It would have been quite tiring, lengthy, and dangerous for the bishops of Brixen to ride 300 km regularly to Bled, so they got a letting for the castle.

-In the 19th century, as a result of the Napoleonic Wars, it came to Napoleon and then returned to the bishopric of Brixen, who sold it to a craftsman, the owner of the ironworks in Jesenice, in 1848, when feudalism ended.
+In the 19th century, as a result of the Napoleonic Wars came Napoleon.
+It then returned to the bishopric of Brixen, who sold it to a craftsman, the owner of the ironworks in Jesenice, in 1848, when feudalism ended.
 He then quickly passed on it within a few decades.

 In the early 20th century, a hotel owner, Ivan Kenda, bought the entire area, including the lake, the island, and the castle, to convert it into a hotel.
-It eventually failed, and by the second half of the 20th century, the castle became state property.
+It eventually failed, and the castle became state property by the second half of the 20th century.

 At the end of World War II, a fire broke out, destroying the roof and the rooms on the upper level.
 A few years later, renovation work began, which resulted in the building being fully renovated and rebuilt in 10 years.

 Thanks to its adventurous story and the many inhabitants, the castle now has a varied form.
 Its walls were built in Romanesque style, but the other buildings bear the mark of the Renaissance.
-It is located on two levels, so there are two inner courtyards connected by a staircase.
+It is on two levels, so a staircase connects two inner courtyards.